 Each year, the University requests state funding for capital investment projects approved by the Board of Regents.
 These building and infrastructure projects are critical to prepare students for successful careers in the 21st century, recruit and retain world class faculty and staff, and drive innovation and discovery, all while being responsible stewards of resources.
-Below are the University’s five requested projects approved by the Board of Regents.
+The following four Unviersity projects are pending approval by the Board of Regents in October.

 Higher Education Asset Preservation and Replacement

 Preserve and renew the U of M’s existing infrastructure to better serve students, maximize its useful life, and ensure the health, safety, and well-being of building users.
 The U of M allocates HEAPR funding systemwide in four categories: health, safety, and accessibility; building systems; utility infrastructure and energy efficiency.